aubertc/bib-publication-list/README.md

 ## Deprecated

 It used to be the case that the bibtex could be loaded from a file.
-This feature seems to be broken now, but here is what the original author wrote:
+This feature seems to be broken now (and to have been [unreliable in the past](https://github.com/vkaravir/bib-publication-list/issues/11)) but here is what the [original author wrote](https://github.com/vkaravir/bib-publication-list#getting-started):

 > Personally I prefer including it in the HTML,
 > though.
 This way, browsers without JavaScript enabled get at least to see the bibtex instead of a blank page.